Wondering how to landscape a backyard?

 Simpler than adding a living wall is fixing trellis and growing climbers to bring color, fragrance and soft lines to the horizontal structure of a fence or wall.
 Pick from wood or metal, or consider a wire version for a modern backyard.

 Don’t confine verticals to the edges of the backyard, though.
 Arbors can act as doorways through which to reach another zone of the space to add intrigue to the design and look spectacular with a blooming climber wreathed around them.

-Alternatively or additionally, scale up to a pergola, which will add a focal point and can make a seating or dining area comfortably shady.
+Alternatively or additionally, garden shade ideas, such as a pergola, will add a focal point and can make a seating or dining area more comfortable.
 Encouraging climbing plants to cover the structure will blend it into the backyard beautifully.

 The interest they create isn’t the end of the attributes of vertical elements, however.
-If your backyard is overlooked, putting these in and growing plants up them can bring the privacy you’re lacking, allowing more freedom over where to position relaxing and dining spaces.
+If your backyard is overlooked, putting these in and growing plants up them can be a great garden privacy idea, allowing more freedom over where to position relaxing and dining spaces.